Khag, Jammu and Kashmir: Tosa Maidan

-The Tosa Maidan pasture is a large pasture that is surrounded by dense forests of deodars and pinus, giving it the appearance of a green carpet in summer.
-It is situated about 15 km (9.3 mi) from Khag in the Himalayas.
-In ancient times, shepherds from many countries used to visit the area and it was on the regular route for Mughals travelling to Poonch district and Punjab in Pakistan.
-Today the area is frequently used by local shepherds and the Gujjar community.
+The Tosa Maidan pasture is surrounded by dense forests of deodars and pinus, about 15 km (9.3 mi) from Khag in the Himalayas.
+The area is frequently used by local shepherds and the Gujjar community.
 Tosa Maida was leased to the Indian Army in 1964 for 50 years.
 After the army lease expired in April 2014, it was opened to the public by the government of Jammu and Kashmir.